 Known Unknowns include things in the future you know are uncertain.
 Business and contracts are all about risk and uncertainty (Unknown facts and events).
 For example you know that on any given day there is risk that someone will be ill, that a vehicle may break down, that materials critical to your business may not be delivered on time or will go up in price or that there is a risk that you won’t be paid by one of your customers.
 These risks are a species of Known Unknowns – future events that you know are uncertain/unknown.
 You can and should put terms in your contracts to manage these kinds of risks and actively review your contracts to make sure they fully reflect what you know and what you know you don’t know.

 The potentially critical risks to your business come from the Unknown Unknowns, the icebergs below the water that you don’t see and you don’t expect.
 Often, in the legal sphere, you will be unaware of a Regulation or the effect of a contractual term until it is too late – you cannot manage a risk if you don’t know about it.

 To help businesses minimise those statutory and contractual Unknown Unknowns we are starting a series of free webinars aimed, not at detailed analysis of the law, but at raising practical commercial awareness of the legal issues affecting businesses.
 The webinars will give you a regular heads-up not only of new law but of stuff that has been around for a while but still causes the most problems.
 It will be about law only so far as it is important to the effective operation of your business.
 We hope the delegates will share their own experiences with each other.
-To register for the next seminar on 12th March 2012 please click here.
-If there is a particular topic you would like to be covered please let us know.
+To find out more contact us on 0345 314 2044 or by email.